kwanjeeraw/grinn/README.md

 Alternatively the graph databases can be installed <b>locally</b>.
 The graph databases are available on request.

 <b>Local database installation</b>
-  1. Require Neo4j-community >= 2.2.0 for the internal graph database
+  1. Require Neo4j-community 2.2.0 to 2.3.0 for the internal graph database

     - Download and then unzip [Neo4j server](http://neo4j.com/download/)